frc-862/PitCartManager/README.md

 - [ ] change good luck text to cycle and make them standard across all routes
 - [ ] remove compcode
 - [ ] why is there a locked variable and a function to check if locked?
+- [ ] convert toggle buttons to switches
+- [ ] pull from event schedule and show current event on match screen header
+- [ ] orange color is never set back when switching matches
+- [ ] detect when stormcloud throws a 502 and show a message on the screen

 ## Doulbe Elim Bracket Plans
-- [ ] hide tiebreaker if not used (tiebreaker match and tiebreakerLine class)
-- [ ] remove fourth team when not used
+- [x] remove fourth team when not used
-- [ ] make js to populate bracket and if still playing then show "upcoming"
+- [x] make js to populate bracket and if still playing then show "upcoming"
-- [ ] add lower bracket vertical text
+- [x] add lower bracket vertical text
 - [ ] add time and status (where in bracket a team is) somehow
+- [ ] there is a VERY little overlay on bracket borders of the lines
+- [ ] make lines orange to connect current team with their matches
+- [ ] add conclusion box below tiebreaker showing results
+- [ ] add scores to left/right of match name for finals only